wp-plugins/wolframalpha-shortcode/readme.txt

 == Installation ==

 1. Download the Wolfram|Alpha Shortcode plugin zip file.
-1. Place the wolframalpha_widget_shortcode.php file in the plugins/ directory of your WordPress installation
+1. Place the wolframalpha_widget_shortcode.php file in the plugins/ directory of your WordPress installation.

 == Frequently Asked Questions ==

 = How do I use the Wolfram|Alpha Widget Shortcode? =

-the shortcode is used like this:
+The shortcode is used like this: [wolframalphawidget id="widgetid"]
-[wolframalphawidget id="widgetid"]

-example:
-[wolframalphawidget id="8a3363abe792db2d8761d6403605aeb7"]
+Example: [wolframalphawidget id="8a3363abe792db2d8761d6403605aeb7"]

-See your individual widget's homepage for specific code
+See your individual widget's homepage for specific code.

 == Screenshots ==